Education in Sierra Leone

 - Support the implementation of the Ebola response Plan through emergency radio and television programs and establishing safe and secure learning environments.

-The Ebola crisis impeded the progress of Sierra Leone’s second GPE grant significantly.
+The Ebola crisis has significantly impeded the progress of Sierra Leone’s education sector.
 An amount of US$1.45 million originally unallocated was used for Ebola-related activities.

-Despite the delay, the GPE financing contributed to the following results:
+Despite the delay, the GPE financing has contributed to the following results:

 - 5,970 schools were disinfected and received hand-washing stations and supplies

-- 600 hours of Ebola emergency radio programs were broadcast
+- 600 hours of Ebola emergency radio programs were broadcasted

-- 14 districts benefited from a social mobilization campaign.
+- 14 districts benefitted from a social mobilization campaign